artheus/miningturtle-branchmine/README.md

 Support:
 * Put up torches in tunnels
-* Add chests in tunnel as security measure (
+* Add chests in tunnel as security measure

 Known bugs:
 * Go back to start to refuel/empty inventory
 * Last "Go home" event, should also create 2-in-height tunnels
 * Wait for fuel should not crash
+* Turtle currently ignores slots 2-3, because of future chest and torch support
+* Weird calculations in getDistanceFromHome